OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 Root {#repo-root}
 ------------------------------------

+The following files live in the repository's root directory, meaning they are not in any subfolder/subdirectory.

 ### `config.R` {#repo-config}

 The configuration file is simply a plain-text yaml file read by the [config](https://CRAN.R-project.org/package=config) package.
 It is well-suited when a value has to be coordinated across multiple files.